powershop/allci/README.md

   bundle exec rake db:seed

 * Start a new terminal.
-Check out the allci-runner, and install the bundle:
+Check out the allci-runner repo.

-  bundle install

 * Start a runner node, pointing back to the app you started earlier: